Emérgéntly

 Carbon is the basis for all life on Earth and the carbon atom always has four relationships with other atoms (it is tetravalent).
 Carbon is an extremely abundant element by mass in the universe (after hydrogen, helium, and oxygen) so the repeating pattern of fourness probably pervades the entire universe.
 Every system exists within a context, except perhaps the universe itself (assuming the multiverse is fictional).

-Emérgéntly seems to be a fractal (repeating pattern) of relationships between systems and their contexts.
+Emérgéntly seems to be a fractal (repeating pattern) of relationships within a system e.g. organisation.

 These tree images were generated with software.
 The fractal used is a varied dragon curve.
 See Wikipedia Hubble-Space-Telescope-Galaxy-Collection.
 See Wikipedia